Teaching English as a Foreign Language (TEFL) Teacher

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-A Teaching English as a Foreign Language (TEFL) Volunteer's primary duties will entail:
+A s a TEFL Volunteer, your primary duties will entail:

 • Writing lesson plans, quizzes, and exams;

 • Teaching 4-5 middle school English classes per year with class sizes ranging from 40-70 students using student-centered teaching methods to encourage critical thinking and prepare students for national examinations;